-The Kate McGarrigle Fund provides funding for sarcoma research as well as music therapy resources to cancer patients with a passion for music.
+The Kate McGarrigle Foundation provides funding for sarcoma research as well as music therapy resources to cancer patients with a passion for music.

 Created to honor and further the artistic legacy of Canadian folk music singer-songwriter, Kate McGarrigle.